Best Lights That Support Google Assistant Android Central 2021

-Smart lights are a staple of any smart home.
-They're functional, energy-efficient, and can be a lot of fun to use.
-Your options for smart lights are seemingly endless, even when looking for ones that work with the Google Assistant.
-Want some help narrowing down your choices so you're only considering the best of the best?
+Smart lights are a staple of any smart home, and the options are seemingly endless, even when looking for the best lights that support Google Assistant.
+They're functional, energy-efficient, and can be a lot of fun to use, so why not hook it up to your favorite smart assistant?
+Want some help narrowing down your choices, so you're only considering the best of the best?
 Here are our top recommendations.

 - Colorful starter kit: Philips Hue Multicolor A19 Starter Kit